KaushalJadhav/BANA/README.md

 | **BAP Yret**        | 69.9                          | 69.9            |
 | **BAP Ycrf & Yret** | 68.2                          | 72.7            |

-- Comparison of pseudo labels on the MS-COCO training set

 - Comparison of mIoU scores using different losses on the PASCAL VOC 2012 training set.
 We provide both mIoU scores before/after applying DenseCRF

 | **Method**                    | **Original Author's Results** | **Our Results** |